caro401/notes/src/content/notes/What to do with photos.md

 - Some kind of website thing?
   - [Stephen Wolfram's scrapbook](https://www.stephenwolfram.com/scrapbook/)
   - [Ga11ery](https://github.com/Heydon/ga11ery) 11ty static site, designed for webcomics but might be appropriate. worry about bandwidth costs for good quality photos though
+  - There's a couple of [astro](https://astro.build/templates) templates that might be a good starting point also, for example [this one backed by Notion](https://astro.build/themes/details/art-portfolio/) and [this one which looks gorgeous](https://astro.build/themes/details/astro-multiverse/)

 ## Management tools